 Academic trainees who were at ST3 and above on 2 August 2016 will be eligible for Category 2 pay protection.
 This protection is more likely to apply to university-employed academic trainees, given where the majority will be in their career at the stage of university appointment.

 For academic trainees employed by a university, this means that they will remain on the current Clinical Lecturer scale throughout the transitional period.
-While individuals in this group will not have access to the new academic pay premium, or any other premia introduced as part of the new arrangements, they will be able to access the higher HE-only spine points (set out in Appendix 1, Table 1 of the pay circular).
+While individuals in this group will not have access to the new academic pay premium, or any other premia introduced as part of the new arrangements, they will be able to access the higher HE-only spine points (set out in the UCEA pay circular).

 If they continue to undertake work for the NHS which attracted a banding payment, they will continue to receive this payment.